-Along a roadmap developed in the CAMPFIRE concept, cost-optimised production methods for the basic innovations are being developed as a prerequisite for the market establishment of technologies for the future global green ammonia ecosystem.
-These include electroceramic thin films and catalysts, reactors and synthesis plants for the seasonal production of ammonia, ammonia crackers in hybridisation with gas engines and fuel cells for emission-free propulsion in shipping and for stationary power generation.
+In accordance with the roadmap developed by CAMPFIRE, cost-optimised production methods for the basic innovations are currently under development – a precondition for introducing technologies to the market for the global ‘green ammonia ecosystem’ of the future.
+These innovative technologies include electroceramic thin films and catalysts, reactors and synthesis plants for the seasonal production of ammonia, ammonia crackers for hybridisation with gas engines, and fuel cells for stationary power generation and emission-free propulsion in shipping.

-Furthermore, CAMPFIRE is developing ammonia refuelling systems, shore-side and sea-side safety systems including sensor technology for the application of ammonia drives on board yachts, inland vessels and seagoing vessels.
-Accompanying this, the legal framework for the application of the new technologies is being considered and further developed, and concepts for public and customer acceptance of ammonia as an energy source are being developed.
+CAMPFIRE is also developing ammonia refuelling systems and shoreside and seaside safety systems, including sensor technology for the application of ammonia drives on board yachts, inland vessels and seagoing vessels.
+As part of its work on this topic, the consortium is examining and elaborating the existing legal framework for the implementation of the new technologies, and approaches are being developed to increase public and customer acceptance of ammonia as an energy source.

-Logistics and infrastructure concepts are being developed for the distribution of green ammonia from imports and regional “green ammonia farming”.
-Standardisation, standardisation and certification as well as the development of concepts for the training of experts form a further focus.
+Logistics and infrastructure concepts are being developed to facilitate the distribution of green ammonia from imports and regional ‘green ammonia farming’.
+Standardisation, norming and certification, and approaches to train experts are also a focus .

-In order to implement the objectives, the CAMPFIRE alliance combines natural‑, engineering, ‑legal‑, economic and climate policy competences and carries out the project development by means of an agile open innovation management.
+In order to implement the objectives, the CAMPFIRE alliance combines expertise in natural, engineering, legal, economic and climate policy, and takes an agile open innovation management approach to project development.

 At the heart of CAMPFIRE energy technologies are electroceramic membranes with perovskite structures, which are thinner than a millionth of a metre and can be manufactured in a process that is cost-effective and resource efficient.
 Perovskites provide significant benefits thanks to their high-temperature electrolyte materials, mechanical load-bearing capacity, physical-chemical properties and temperature resistance and are able to conduct oxygen ions, protons and electrons.